Arts & CultureFamilyNew Islamic Civilization

 This is further impeded by the natural reality of domestic life, which requires menial tasks and chores which take away from the ability to educate and train children in their immaterial qualities.
 Putting food in children’s stomachs and a roof over their head is not true parenting; it is simply the most basic of obligations.
 It is maintenance of human life’s ability to survive, but it is not what raising children is about.
 Raising children is doing what makes them thrive, in both this world and the next.
 The true meaning of child raising is to uplift their soul, their ethical traits and morality, and their intellect, and that means the more time that is spent on menial household chores, no matter how necessary for a tranquil home life, the less time is spent on actual child raising.

-Sheikh Farrokh Sekaleshfar, a scholar of the spiritual sciences and philosophy (‘irfan, tariqa, and many other such categories of knowledge), gave a series of lectures on motherhood (part 1, part 2), in which he said that on a spiritual level, if a woman performs too many house chores and is burdened by them, she loses her divine feminine qualities and spiritually becomes more masculine.
+There is a series of lectures on motherhood (part 1, part 2), in which a sheikh who specializes in gnosticism and philosophy said that on a spiritual level, if a woman performs too many house chores and is burdened by them, she loses her divine feminine qualities and spiritually becomes more masculine.
 This is where post-modern, atomized individualism causes trouble.

 In previous eras, it took a village to raise a child.
 Family members, maids (provided they are paid fairly and treated fairly), and yes, multiple wives of the husband (although the Sheikh didn’t mention other wives), all lived in close proximity (houses were often not single family design, but rather semi-communal in nature) so that they can assist each other with these menial tasks so that the mothers can focus on the true education of the minds and souls of the children, in addition to the warmth of their feminine love, whose radiant light would be dimmed by the burden of excessive chores.
 Of course, the man should also help out with housework when he is able to, making the burden even lighter on each member of the household.